 Once you print out a template, you’ll notice a light gray outline around the design.

-Cut the template out along the gray guidelines, and the result will look something like this:
+Cut the template along the gray guidelines, and the result will look something like this:

 Flip the piece around such that the artwork is facedown on your work surface.
 Then, fold the bottom flap up.

-If you want super crisp folds, you can use a bone folder to reinforce the creases.
+If you want crisp folds, you can use a bone folder to reinforce the creases.

 Next, fold the side flaps inward.
 Then, fold the top flap down.
 Use your favorite glue to affix the side flaps to the bottom flap.